mattj-io/blog/content/post/lxd-openstack-cloudinit-pt1.md

 This is the standard pattern for a cloud-init entry, the top level key is the cloud-init module to use, and the data following is the configuration for that module.
 In this case, the packages module, which takes an array of package names as its data.

 We then want to write a couple of files to the filesystem, using the aptly named write_files module.
-The first one is our new network interfaces file with our bridge configuration

 ```
 write_files: